BiAPoL/stardist-envs/README.md

 2. From a terminal, run `mamba init` once, close that terminal and open a new one (this only has to be done once).

-3. Download the [`stardist-linux.yml`](https://github.com/BiAPoL/stardist-envs/blob/main/stardist-linux.yml) file from this GitHub repository (right-click on 'Raw' and 'Save link as...').

-4. In the new terminal, navigate to the place where you saved `stardist-linux.yml` and run:
+3. Create the new environment with:

-    `mamba env create -f stardist-linux.yml`
+    `mamba env create -f https://github.com/BiAPoL/stardist-envs/raw/main/stardist-linux.yml`

-5. Activate the new environment with:
+4. Activate the new environment with:

     `mamba activate stardist-linux`

-6. From the activated environment, run the following lines to set the system path (for more information, check [here](https://www.tensorflow.org/install/pip#linux_1)):
+5. From the activated environment, run the following lines to set the system path (for more information, check [here](https://www.tensorflow.org/install/pip#linux_1)):

     `mkdir -p $CONDA_PREFIX/etc/conda/activate.d`